ThomasMarches/hub-project-orchestrator/README.md

 - **Angular**: A platform for building mobile and desktop web applications.
 - **React**: A JavaScript library for creating user interfaces.
-- **Flutter ?**: A UI toolkit for crafting natively compiled applications for mobile, web, and desktop from a single codebase.
+- **Flutter**: A UI toolkit for crafting natively compiled applications for mobile, web, and desktop from a single codebase.

 #### Back-End Potential Frameworks